king-ppap/discord-bot-streaming-now/README.md

 [On Air 🔴] - <Your voice channel name>
 ```
 # TODO
-1. Use role streamer
+1. ✅ Use role streamer
-2. Store data to file or database
+2. ⬜ Store data to file or database
-3. Refactor!
+3. 🆗 Refactor!
+4. ⬜ Slash commands

 # Getting Started
 ### Prerequisites